OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/aad/DeeplinksTaskModules.md

 ![Teams App Camp](../../assets/code-lab-banner.png)

-## Lab A07: Add a Task Module and Deep Link
+## Add a Task Module and Deep Link

-This lab is part of Path A, which begins with a Northwind Orders application that already uses Azure AD.
+This lab is an adventure should you choose to go on which begins with a Northwind Orders core application using the `aad` path.

-Now that you have seen how to create a Messaging extension in Teams, you might be wondering what other improvements can you make in your application to allow users to stay in it.
+> Complete labs A01-A03 to get to the Northwind Orders core application

 Let's look at `Task modules` which are dialogues and `Deep links` which is a smart navigation mechanism within Teams.